Connect with us

 In the past, women have sometimes been forbidden from working while pregnant, so a delicate balance must be struck between protecting them and their pregnancies and not removing them from the workforce.
 “It’s tricky because, for many women, this is their livelihood,” said Sagiv.

-Some researchers believe studying the enhanced risks in pregnancy may result in more protective regulations that would help the wider public.
+Some researchers believe studying the enhanced risks faced in pregnancy may result in more protective regulations that would help the wider public.

 “If we really try to protect the most vulnerable workers in the workplace, we’re protecting everybody,” Rocheleau said.